jakobzhao/geog4572/lectures/lec10/readme.md

 </script>
 ```

-This is the Global Site Tag (gtag.js) tracking code for this property.
 Copy and paste this code as the last elemennt inside `<body>` of every webpage you want to track.
 If you already have a Global Site Tag on your page, simply add the config line from the snippet below to your existing Global Site Tag.

 [Here](view-source:jakobzhao.github.io) is an example of web page using the `gtag.js`.
 (Pleas scroll down to the very end of this page.)

 ## References: